-The 2019-2020 Professional Development Fellowship (PDF) program application period is now closed.
-Application deadline was May 12, 2019.
+The 2020-2021 Professional Development Fellowship (PDF) program application period is coming soon.

 State Magazine Article

-Open to spouses and partners of direct-hire U.S. government employees from all agencies serving overseas under Chief of Mission authority, the Professional Development Fellowship (PDF) program supports EFMs in their efforts to maintain, enhance, and/or develop their professional skills while overseas.
+Open to spouses and partners of direct-hire U.S. government employees from all agencies serving overseas under Chief of Mission authority, the Professional Development Fellowship (PDF) program supports EFMs in their efforts to develop, maintain, and/or refresh their professional skills while overseas.
 Refer to the FAQs for more detailed information on eligibility and program information.

 Send questions to FLOAskPDF2020email@example.com with the subject line: PDF Question.

 Professional Development Fellowship Webinar – On April 6, 2016, FLO hosted an informational webinar for family members and Members of Household interested in the Professional Development Fellowship program.
 Topics included eligibility requirements, application process, and selection criteria.

 - What is the Professional Development Fellowship (PDF) program?

 - What is the timeline for the professional activities?

 - Do I have to get pre-approval to use PDF funds?